BKWatch/CodingChallenge/README.md

 * Output a list of addresses only if there are no errors in the input
 * Write any error messages to stderr
 * Exit with status `0` or `1` to indicate success or failure

+> [!WARNING]
+> Study the data carefully: it's not as easy as it looks.

 ## Timing